When to Sick Crate chickens

 sick chicken checklist sick crate chickens

-There is nothing quite as bad as having an animal that is sick or injured.
-The problem is if we are not paying super close attention we may not even know there is something going on until it is too late.
-How helpful would it be if our hens came with a sick chicken checklist
+There is nothing quite as bad as having an animal that is sick or injured, but sometimes it can be tricky to catch.
+If we do not pay close attention, we may not even know there is an issue until it is too late.

-This morning when I went out to do chores I noticed something wasn’t right.
+For example, when I went out to do chores this morning, I noticed something wasn’t right.
 As my chickens were jumping all over me in hopes of some food, one of my gals was off in the corner not even looking my way.

-This is always the very first sign that someone is sick on our homestead.
-Whether it be with our kids or with our animals if they are not eating or acting in a normal way we know there is something going on.
+This is always the first sign that someone is sick on our homestead.
+Whether it be with our kids or with our animals, if they are not eating or acting normally, we know something is going on.

 It is important to have a safe place for your sick hen so she can heal safely and not infect the rest of the flock.